Data Center Lighting Layout & Design

 Frequently Asked Questions

-What Goes into Successful Data Center Lighting Design?
+What Goes Into Successful Data Center Lighting Design?

-What is the Ideal Data Center Lighting Layout?
+What Is the Ideal Data Center Lighting Layout?

-What are the Recommended Data Center Light Levels?
+What Are the Recommended Data Center Light Levels?

-• Server Rooms: 30-50 fc
+- Server Rooms: 30-50 foot-candles

-• Repair Areas: 50-75 fc
+- Repair Areas: 50-75 foot-candles

-• Storage Areas: 20-30 fc
+- Storage Areas: 20-30 foot-candles

-• Hallways and Corridors: 20-30 fc
+- Hallways and Corridors: 20-30 foot-candles

-Is Heat Dispersion Taken into Account for Data Center Lighting Design?
+Is Heat Dispersion Taken Into Account for Data Center Lighting Design?

 How Do I Determine the Best Fixture for Each Part of the Data Center Facility?

-What is the Best Way to Mount Lights in a Data Center?
+What Is the Best Way to Mount Lights in a Data Center?

 How Much Does a Professional Data Center Lighting Plan Cost?